 Below: Mylene, her conflicted mother Lydia and Francisco

 1) Political Wars — The Get Down manages to bring our two heroes into New York’s greater political and social context.
 One character even gets a job at the World Trade Center!
 The street dramas are balanced nicely with action at the polls, with Abe Beame running in election that year against congressman Ed Koch, played beautifully by Frank Wood.
 Charlotte Street, one of the Bronx’s most troubled places in the 1970s, is centerpiece for much of the action.
 (Below: A burned building on Charlotte Street)

 “Tear down the competition.
 Wherever you find it!”

 2) Deejay Wars — Even as disco becomes mainstream, a new form of music develops using tricks of the turntable.
-The musical battles between Grandmaster Flash and DJ Cool Herc are solidified in gang fiefdoms — kings and kingdoms are frequently referenced — while a separate strata of deejays (located mostly in Manhattan) focus on the next disco diva.
-(Nobody much cares for Brooklyn here; its leading deejay Grandmaster Flowers is laughed away!)
+The musical battles between Grandmaster Flash and DJ Cool Herc are solidified in gang fiefdoms — kings and kingdoms are frequently referenced — while separate strata of deejays (located mostly in Manhattan) focus on the next disco diva.
+(Nobody much cares for Brooklyn here; its leading deejay Grandmaster Flowers laughs away!)

 Below: The real Grandmaster Flash

 “Above all this?
 How are we above all this?”

 3) Harlem vs the Bronx — Fat Annie is obsessed with Nicky Barnes, the Harlem crime boss threatening to spread his influence into her territory.
 That summer he appeared on this cover, flaunting his underground power: